 It’s illegal to accept almost any type of payment in exchange for iGaming

 Code 167.109 (1) in Oregon’s criminal code bans accepting online gaming

 “A person engaged in an Internet gambling business may not knowingly accept,

 Electronic fund transfers

-Check, draft or “similar instrument"
+Check, draft or “similar instrument”

-- "The proceeds of any other form of financial transaction that involves a financial institution as a payor or financial intermediary on
+involves a financial institution as a payor or financial intermediary on

 This law doesn’t explicitly ban online gambling.

 Instead, it bans common methods of accepting online gambling deposits.
 And

 and Litecoin.
 That’s because these are open source payment solutions that are

 Cryptocurrencies bypass banks and central governments and don’t involve a

 Aside from the cryptocurrency exception, code 167.109 (1) makes it hard for

 Can I Get Arrested for Gambling Online in Oregon?